secretstartups/handbook/job-families/marketing/brand-designer/index.html.md

 The Staff Brand Designer is a [grade 8](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

-**Market Justification:** Within the market there are a significant number of companies with an average of 7 team members in this type of role at the staff level.
+**Market Justification:** The Staff Brand Designer role will provide a high level of expertise in solving complex problems with a strong understanding of brand voice, audience, and strategy.
+Additionally, this role will be key in educating and enabling a consistent brand experience across the organization through industry experience related to creative philosophy, design principles, and brand standards.
+This role will help shape GitLab’s brand experience through extensive research, exploration, and iteration.
+Within the market there are a significant number of companies with an average of 7 team members in this type of role at the staff level.

 #### Responsibilites